heiglandreas/slidedeck/README.md

 ## Upcoming talks and events

-* 13.01.2021 - [PHPSW](https://phpsw.uk) (online) - The first contact - (https://heiglandreas.github.io/slidedeck/FirstContact/20210113-phpsw/index.html) - How to handle contact forms

 ## Slides for talks I held so far
+* [How to tame a 🦄](https://heiglandreas.github.io/slidedeck/HowToHandlePILE_OF_POO/20210127-webengac/index.html) - An introduction to Unicode and how to use it in PHP and MySQ - [Web Engineering Aachen](https://www.meetup.com/Web-Engineering-Aachen) (online) - 27.01.2021 - english
+* [The first contact](https://heiglandreas.github.io/slidedeck/FirstContact/20210113-phpsw/index.html) - How to handle contact forms – [PHPSW](https://phpsw.uk) (online) – 13.01.2021 – english
 * [A speeddate with Alice and Bob (Workshop)](https://heiglandreas.github.io/slidedeck/SpeeddateWithAliceAndBob/20200625-dpc-workshop/index.html) - A primer on Cryptography - [Dutch PHPConference](https://phpconference.nl) (Online) - 265.06.2020 - english
 * [time is an illusion](https://heiglandreas.github.io/slidedeck/time_is_an_illusion/20200527-phpugmuenster/index.html) - An introduction to timezones and how to handle them.
 Easily - PHP-Usergroup Münster - 27.05.2020 - english
 * [time is an illusion](https://heiglandreas.github.io/slidedeck/time_is_an_illusion/20200513_phprussia_online/index.html) - An introduction to timezones and how to handle them.
 Easily - PHPRussia 2020 online (online) - 13.05.2020 - english